guillemaru/IBOAT_RL/README.md

 Hysteresis such as stall are hard to model.
 We therefore propose an **end-to-end controller** which learns the stall behavior and builds a policy that avoids it.
 Learning is performed on a simplified transition model representing the stochastic environment and the dynamic of the boat.

-Learning is performed on two types of simulators.
+Learning is performed on three types of simulators.
 A **proof of concept** is first carried out on a simplified simulator of the boat coded in Python.
 The second phase of the project consist of trying to control a **more realisitic**  model of the boat.
 For this purpose we use a dynamic library which is derived using the Code Generation tools in Simulink.
 The executable C are then feeded to Python using the "ctypes" library.
+To test curriculum learning, an **advanced simulator** is used, containing more realistic phenomena than the proof of concept simulator and developed in Python.

 ## Prerequisites and code documentation